garrandall/popular-music-data/tracks/you-ve-got-to-earn-it-the-staple-singers.md

 You've got to burn it
 If you wanna be loved
 If you wanna be loved
-Ooh, you've got to earn it
+Oh, you've got to earn it

 Throw hate right out of your heart